FEntwumS/FEntwumS.NetlistViewer/README.md

 5. Open the package manager
 6. Refresh the package manager
 7. Done!
 The plugin should now be available for you to install!
-8. Install both the `FEntwumS.NetlistViewer Extension` plugin as well as the `FEntwumS NetlistViewer Backend`  and the `Eclipse Adoptiom OpenJDK` binaries using the package manager
+8. Install the `FEntwumS.NetlistViewer Extension` plugin
+9. Install both the `FEntwumS NetlistViewer Backend` and the `Eclipse Adoptiom OpenJDK` binaries using the package manager
+10. And that's it.
+You have successfully installed the FEntwumS Netlist Viewer.
+For usage instructions, see the following sections

 ## Netlist viewer